carloscastellanos/teaching/Arduino/Apps/lanterns.md

 ## Simple Light-Based Interface

-We will build a simple interface using and Processing, Arduino and a single photocell .
+We will build a simple interface using Processing, Arduino and a single photocell.
 This will be a “Lantern Field”.
-Floating lanterns react to light Light on the photocell makes lanterns rise and glow.
+Floating lanterns react to light, riseing and glowing in response.
 Darkness makes them drift down and dim.

 - Brightness level controls overall glow and vertical motion.
 - Rising light (e.g. shine a flashlight over the photocell) makes lanterns surge upward and pulse.